oKempi/oKempi/README.md

 <br>

-- 📫You can find me on Discord under my name Kempi111
+- 📫You can find me on Discord under my name Kempi111 (although I usually do not accept requests 😅)
 - 🤔 If you have suggestions for my repos just try to DM me on Discord or put an Issue and pray🙏 I get to see it
 - I am currently working on a To-Do app in Java (with GUI) private for now but soon could be public :D